-We highly recommend that all participants at our adventures carry a > voluntary NH HikeSafe card from NH Fish & Game at all times.
-This covers the > cost of rescue response should you need rescuing.
-A 2024 NH Hunting or > Fishing license, NH Off Highway Recreational Vehicle or Snowmobile > Registration, and a NH Boat Registration also supply rescue response > coverage. > - Limit social greetings at the beginning of an event (especially during > times of high respiratory infections among dogs).
-Many dogs do not like > their space invaded and this time is better spent getting your dog to feel > relaxed and confident in this environment.
-After the event, when the dogs > are tired, is a better time to meet and greet with owner permission. > - We encourage people of all ages to join in on the fun.
-However, please > make sure younger children are always in your care and understand the proper > way to greet a dog when given permission by the dog guardian.
-They should > also be able to recognize the signs a dog exhibits when it is uncomfortable. > - ALWAYS ask another dog owner if it is OK to greet their dog before > approaching. > - During tick season, we recommend spraying yourself and your dog with an > all-natural spray.
-Golden Dog Adventure Co. will provide at each event and > also have available for purchase. > - If our team observes behavior from your dog such as nipping, snapping, > lunging, growling, or strong staring at other dogs, we will help you find a > way to make your dog more comfortable in this new environment.
-In some > cases, the environment may not be suitable for your dog and they may be more > comfortable returning home.
-We want participants to feel welcome, safe, and > included at all events. > - There is a maximum of two dogs per person.
-We recommend a double-headed > leash if walking two dogs.
-Occasionally, we limit adventures to only one dog > for maximum happiness.
+- We highly recommend that all participants at our adventures carry a voluntary NH HikeSafe card from NH Fish & Game at all times.
+This covers the cost of rescue response should you need rescuing.
+A 2024 NH Hunting or Fishing license, NH Off Highway Recreational Vehicle or Snowmobile Registration, and a NH Boat Registration also supply rescue response coverage.

+- Limit social greetings at the beginning of an event (especially during times of high respiratory infections among dogs).
+Many dogs do not like their space invaded and this time is better spent getting your dog to feel relaxed and confident in this environment.
+After the event, when the dogs are tired, is a better time to meet and greet with owner permission.

+- We encourage people of all ages to join in on the fun.
+However, please make sure younger children are always in your care and understand the proper way to greet a dog when given permission by the dog guardian.
+They should also be able to recognize the signs a dog exhibits when it is uncomfortable.

+- ALWAYS ask another dog guardian if it is OK to greet their dog before approaching.

+- During tick season, we recommend spraying yourself and your dog with an all-natural spray.
+Golden Dog Adventure Co. will provide at each event and also have available for purchase.

+- If our team observes behavior from your dog such as nipping, snapping, lunging, growling, or strong staring at other dogs, we will help you find ways to redirect your dog and make them more comfortable in this environment.
+In some cases, the environment may not be suitable for your dog and they may be more comfortable returning home.
+We want participants to feel welcome, safe, and included at all events.

+- There is a maximum of two dogs per person.
+We recommend a double-headed leash if walking two dogs.
+Occasionally, we limit adventures to only one dog for maximum happiness.
 This information will be available in event postings.